 • Reading the script and flagging scenes that need coordination.

-• Discussing boundaries with actors before or after they are cast and negotiating nudity riders.
+• Discussing boundaries with actors before or after they are cast, writing and negotiating nudity riders.

 • Guiding exercises for creating chemistry between co-stars.